Rutu136/Comp4050-Project-Management/Software Project Management Plan.md

     - Unforeseen expenses and risks: $20,000

 ## 3.3 Project Tracking Plan

 ### 3.3.1 Requirements Control

+1. Requirements changes are reported and controlled through the following steps:
+    - Identify the change request
+    - Analyze the impact of the change request
+    - Approve or reject the change request
+    - Implement and Validate the change request
+    - Update the requirements documentation

+2. The impact of requirement changes is assessed based on the following factors:
+    - Project Schedule
+    - Project Budget
+    - Project Scope
+    - Project Quality
+    - Project Resources
+    - Project Risks
+    - Project Stakeholders
+    - Project Deliverables
+    - Project Documentation
+    - Project Training
+    - Project Deployment
+    - Project Closure

 ### 3.3.2 Schedule Control
+1. Schedule Control Process:
+    - Regular schedule reviews are conducted to assess the progress of the project.
+    - If the project is behind schedule, the project manager will identify the cause of the delay and take corrective actions.

+2. Tools for Schedule Control:
+    - Gantt chart
+    - PERT chart
+    - Project management software
+    - Project management tools

+3. Objective Criteria for Schedule Control:
+    - Project milestones and deliverables will be assessed to determine if the project is on schedule.
+    - The critical path will be assessed to determine if the project is on schedule.

 ### 3.3.3 Communication Plan

+1. Method and Tools for Communication:
+    - Project Management Software for communication between the project manager and the development team.
+    - Regular meetings will be conducted to discuss project progress and issues.
+    - Microsoft Teams will be used for communication between the project team and stakeholders.
+    - Regular Communication with the client to ensure the project is on track and meets the client’s requirements.

+2. Frequency of Communication:
+    - Daily communication between the project manager and the development team.
+    - Weekly meetings to discuss project progress and issues.
+    - Monthly meetings with the client to discuss project progress and issues.

 ### 3.3.4 Project Closeout Plan

+1. Plans for Project Closeout:
+    - Project closure documentation will be prepared and approved.
+    - Project deliverables will be delivered to the client.
+    - Project feedback will be collected from the client.
+    - Project feedback will be used to improve the following:
+        - Project management process
+        - Development process
+        - Testing process
+        - Documentation process
+        - Training process
+        - Deployment process
+        - Project closure process

 # 4. Technical Process Plans
 ## 4.1 Process Model